Ferencvárosi TC

-Ferencvárosi Torna Club, commonly known as Ferencváros (/hu/), Fradi, FTC is a Hungarian professional football club based in Ferencváros, Budapest, that competes in the Nemzeti Bajnokság I, the top flight of Hungarian football.
+Ferencvárosi Torna Club, commonly known as Ferencváros (/hu/), Fradi, FTC is a Hungarian professional football club based in Budapest, that competes in the Nemzeti Bajnokság I, the top flight of Hungarian football.
 Ferencváros was founded in 1899 by Ferenc Springer and a group of local residents of Budapest's ninth district, Ferencváros.
 Domestically, the club has won the Nemzeti Bajnokság I 36 times, Magyar Kupa 24 times and Szuperkupa 6 times—all competition records.
 Internationally, they won the 1964–65 edition of the Inter-Cities Fairs Cup after defeating Juventus 1–0 in Turin in the final.
 Ferencváros also reached the final in the same competition in 1968, when they lost to Leeds United, as well as the final in the 1974–75 season of the European Cup Winners' Cup, losing to Dynamo Kyiv.

-The best-known part of the club is the well-supported men's football team – the most popular team in the country.
-The parent multisport club Ferencvárosi TC divisions include women's football, women's handball, men's futsal, men's ice hockey, men's handball, men's water polo, cycling, gymnastics, athletics, wrestling, curling and swimming teams, some of which are highly successful.
+The best-known part of the club is the well-supported men's football team.
+The parent multisport club Ferencvárosi TC divisions include women's football, women's handball, men's futsal, men's ice hockey, men's handball, men's water polo, cycling, gymnastics, athletics, wrestling, curling and swimming teams.

 The club colours are green and white, and the club's mascot is a green eagle, hence another of the club's nicknames, The Green Eagles.